BirchM93/Project2/README.md

 <img src="documentation/screenshots/CardFlip.png">

 -   When the user clicks on any of the grid squares the card will face over and an icon will appear.
--   Icon was tested with a red color with a white background.
+-   The colour of the icon is red with a white background

 #### Matching of cards
 <img src="documentation/screenshots/CardMatch.png">

--   When two of the same icons are faced over, the background color of the icons will change to a light yellow indicating a match.
+-   When two of the same icons are faced over, the background colour of the icons will change to a light yellow indicating a match.
 -   The two matched cards will stay faced over and those grid squares cannot be clicked again.

 #### Modal Screen